stephkno/Model-Free-Episodic-Control/README.md

 ## Description

-This is an implementation of Google DeepMind's algorithm *Model Free Episodic Control*, a reinforcement learning algorithm.
+This is an implementation of Google DeepMind's algorithm *Model Free Episodic Control*[1], a reinforcement learning algorithm.
 The algorithm is a gradient-free method to estimate Q-values of an environment by storing all of the observed states and using k-nearest neighbors to search and return a top-k mean of the accumulated reward values.
 This method is more sample efficient than traditional DQN technique at learning _.
 For snake, an environment with a relatively small state space, the unprocessed observations are sufficent.
 For environments with larger state spaces, a dimensionality reduction technique, such as random projection, must be used.

 The project has three main components:
 - Replay memory is used to store each state transition and calculate discounted rewards for each episode.